Pantho-Haque/Doit/README.md

 # Todo App with MobX

-This is a simple Todo application built with React, Next.js, and MobX.
+This is a simple Todo application built with
+   - React
+   - Next.js
+   - MobX.
 The application demonstrates various functionalities of MobX, including state management, actions, and computed values.
+- the data will be storage at localstorage

 ## Features